molangning/writeups/ctf/TryHackMe/picklerick/README.md

 While making sure that I have not left anything behind, I have found base64 encoded text in command panel source:
 `Vm1wR1UxTnRWa2RUV0d4VFlrZFNjRlV3V2t0alJsWnlWbXQwVkUxV1duaFZNakExVkcxS1NHVkliRmhoTVhCb1ZsWmFWMVpWTVVWaGVqQT0==`

-When decoded, it reads "rabbit hole"
+When decoded, it reads "rabbit hole", which meant nothing in this case.
+Nice troll :smiley:

 Now, we are going to try and get a reverse shell with python.